Acitulen/DebugMod/README.md

 - **MainMenu** - Sets the keybind to open main debug menu.
   **Default:** `M`

-- **Inspect** - Sets the keybind to open variable inspector for object you are looking at.
+- **Inspect** - Sets the keybind to open object inspector for object you are looking at.
   **Default:** `Alt+N`

 - **Delete** - Sets the keybind to destroy object you are looking at.